howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_7.md

 The function that we will create will be called `getOrders()`.
 This will return the orders of a given username.

 Create a failing test that checks that `null` is returned when an incorrect username is supplied.
-In `OrdersTest.php` add the following test
+In `tests/OrdersTest.php` add the following test

 ```php
 public function testGetOrdersWithEmptyUsername(): void